RDMJeanne/FolderStructure/PhD/02_Projects/02_Collaborations/01_PARTNER_ProjectX/02_Data/M_Data_README.md

 # Title
-DatasetX of ExperimentX
+DatasetX of ExperimentX  in PARTNER_ProjectX
-(The name given to the datset DatasetX of ExperimentX in ProjectX.)
+(The name given to the datset DatasetX of ExperimentX in PARTNER_ProjectX.)

 # Creator
 Jay Doe